 The brain absorbs visual information faster than textual

 For the first time, new research demonstrates how visual attention influences activity in specific brain cells.
 People remember visual content through long-term memory

 According to the findings, paying attention improves communication effectiveness in the brain’s cerebral cortex and enhances the signal-to-noise ratio.

 Visuals are more likely to touch emotions

 Visuals draw our attention, elicit positive feelings, and influence our attitudes.
-They are processed 60,000 times quicker than words in our brain.
+They are processed 60,000 times quicker than words in our brains.

 Visuals are extremely powerful in connecting with your audience.
-Don’t waste anymore time and start strategising with visual objects today!
+Don’t waste any more time and start strategizing with visual objects today!